MacDill Air Force Base: Port Tampa Cemetery

 Port Tampa Cemetery “was one of several African American cemeteries in the area that had been forgotten or purchased for redevelopment,” according to a historical marker established within the base.
 In 2019, the Air Force received information about the existence of a former African-American graveyard on the grounds of the base from the Tampa Bay History Center.
 Archival city records indicated that there was a segregation era burial site for Black families between 1840 and 1920.
 A non-intrusive archaeological survey using ground penetrating radar and cadaver dogs found evidence of a cemetery by a contractor hired by the base.
-On 19 January 2024, Air force officials announced that potentially 121 unmarked graves had been discovered.
+In January 2024, Air force officials announced that potentially 121 unmarked graves had been discovered.
 The search continues along with outreach to the community on how to best document the site and pay respect to the people buried there.